Persian Rug Cleaning & Maintenance

 11. Consult Experts When Unsure

-Because Persian rugs deserve knowledgeable care
+Because Persian rugs deserve informed care

 Preserve the Art, Honor the Craft